 Combine your passion for The City of Food with your love of chocolate and fabulous French pastries.

 Spend an afternoon tasting your way through the best Parisian chocolate shops, patisseries and boulangeries in this small-group walking tour.

 The tour is limited to 8 people so you can feel like a real Insider.
 A food expert will lead you through charming neighborhoods as you learn how to choose the best chocolates, how they are prepared and even the history of the Paris gourmet world.

 Want to focus on chocolate?

-Take your sweet tooth on the trail to some of the best Parisian chocolate shops — all found on the trendy Right Bank, in the historic First Arrondissement.
+Take your sweet tooth on the trail to some of the city's best chocolate shops — all found on the trendy Right Bank, in the historic First Arrondissement.

-As you savor the mouthwatering chocolates, your local guide will point out Paris landmarks like the Louvre and Place de la Concorde, and talk about the history of Paris including the delicious history of French chocolate.
+As you savor the mouthwatering chocolates, your local guide will point out landmarks like the Louvre and Place de la Concorde, and talk about the history of Paris, including the delicious history of French chocolate.